joseotaviorf/oh-my-pi/dags/for_sale/enrich_sale_firestore/enrich_sale_firestore.md

-## Enrich Firestore
+## Enrich Sale Firestore

 ### Purpose
-This DAG creates the enriched tables from Firestore data, for ForSale.
+This DAG created enriched tables from Firestore data, for ForSale.
+Today it is only used for historical data.
 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>